siyuan-note/plugin-sample-vite-vue/README.md

 >
 > Before your start, you need install [NodeJS](https://nodejs.org/en/download) and [pnpm](https://pnpm.io/installation) first.

+> [!WARNING]
+>
+> For your first attempt, please do not modify anything.
+Load the plugin template in Siyuan as described below before making any changes.
+>
+> For example, deleting README_zh_CN.md will also cause the plugin to fail to load.

 ## Get started

 1. Use the `Use the template` button to make a copy of this repo as template.